 Our 3rd Sunday discussion group and Monday morning Prayer Group and the Lectionary Group held by the Chester & Delamere Forest Circuit in our building on a Monday lunch time, are not formal acts of worship but a space to come together to think about the word of God and to pray together.

 Acts of worship are led by the Minister, by Local Preachers or by Worship Leaders.
 A Methodist minister often has more than one Church under their pastoral care and consequently is unable to lead worship in the same church every week.
 Therefore specially trained lay people lead worship in their absence.
 These are usually Local Preachers, but we also have Worship Leaders and Supernumerary (retired) Ministers who also lead worship.
-You can see the latest Worship Schedule for the Chester & Delamere Forest Circuit here.
+You can see the latest Worship Schedule for the North Cheshire Circuit here.

 We also hold other special services throughout the year, for example a traditional simple service called 'Tenebrae' just before Easter where we share a meal together and then Bible readings which accompany the gradual extinguishing of candles; a service of Celebration and Remembrance in November or December for family and friends of those who have died; and the traditional Easter and Christmastide services including a Candlelit Carol Service, Christmas Eve Holy Communion and a Christingle service which we hold during the season of Epiphany in early January.